 Compensatory damages — Our firm will work to compensate you for the emotional distress, pain and suffering, and mental anguish the illegal discrimination has caused you.

 Attorney's fees— These fees may be compensable at the court’s discretion.

 Punitive damages — When your employer's behavior was intentional, with malice or reckless indifference toward you, we will seek punitive damages.

 Front pay — We will also seek compensation for anticipated future losses in cases where reinstatement is not practical.

 Injunctive relief, including reinstating a fired employee or ordering the employer to change policies and practices that allowed the harassment to occur, is also available to sexual harassment plaintiffs.
 Our attorneys are committed to obtaining the relief and remedies you deserve.

-If you are being victimized by sexual harassment at work, the Law Offices of Joan M. Swartz will assert your rights under the law to seek remedy against this form of discrimination.
-Call our St. Louis office at 314-626-4715 or contact us online to schedule a free consultation.
+If you are being victimized by sexual harassment at work, The Law Offices of Joan M. Swartz will assert your rights under the law to seek remedy against this form of discrimination.
+Call our St. Louis office or contact us online to schedule a consultation.